 The Gilbert Public Works Department also oversees several quality-of-life and safety services within the community including pothole repairs and graffiti removal.

-Repairing potholes in Gilbert’s roadways is essential for safety, preventing vehicle damage, and improving driving conditions and traffic flows in our community while removing graffiti issues helps the Town maintain a clean and visually appealing environment.
+Repairing potholes in Gilbert’s roadways is essential for safety, preventing vehicle damage, and improving driving conditions and traffic flows in our community.
+Moreover, removing graffiti issues helps the town maintain a clean and visually appealing environment.

 Graffiti Removal